machine/machine.specifications/README.markdown

 TestDriven.Net versions 2.24 and newer support an XCopy deployment model that simplifies the plugin deployment process and negates the versioning issues that arise from using the registry-based scheme used in `InstallTDNetRunner.bat`.

-All that needs to be done is to make sure that the `Machine.Specifications.dll.tdnet` file that is deployed as part of `Machine.Specifications.TDNetRunner.csproj` is in the same directory as your MSpec binaries.
+All that needs to be done is to make sure that the `Machine.Specifications.dll.tdnet` file that is deployed as part of the zip downloads and `Machine.Specifications.TDNetRunner.csproj` is in the same directory as your MSpec binaries.

 ## Guidelines